A future Duviri Paradox gameplay reveal and The Citrines Last Wish update headline Warframe's first 2023 Devstream

 The team then focused on Warframe’s tenth anniversary, which falls on March 25, with the promise of lots of exciting content coming to players as they celebrate the decade-long milestone.
 The Star Days event is set to return on February 1, with a return of old event cosmetics joining a new assortment of Valentines themed emotes and unlocks.

 Citrines Last Wish will be the next major Warframe update coming to all platforms in February.
-Like The Lua’s Prey update, this content brings a new Warframe, Citrine, and a variant of the classic Defense mode, Mirror Defense.
+Like The Lua’s Prey update, this content brings a new Warframe called Citrine, and a variant of the classic Defense mode called Mirror Defense.
 It takes place in an old Corpus tileset celebrating the game’s tenth anniversary.

 Players must complete the Heart of Deimos quest to access this content, as the vendor Otak will let you spend currency from this variant mode to unlock Citrine’s parts and signature weapons.
 Citrine will also launch with an alternate helmet and a new deluxe skin for Rhino.